Kirlos-Melad/Veigo-Chat/README.md

 # Veigo Chat

-**Veigo Chat** is a scalable and reliability chat platform designed for seamless real-time communication.
+**Veigo Chat** is a scalable and reliable chat platform designed for seamless real-time communication.
 It showcases a modern microservices architecture and leverages technologies such as GraphQL, WebSockets, gRPC, Kafka, and Debezium.

 ## Table of Contents